This article was updated in December 2021 to reflect changing conditions, prices and trends.

 There are, however, changes in the wind for the New Zealand market.
 A Therapeutic Products Bill has been developed to replace the outdated Medicines Act of 1981, but its progress toward law has been slow.

-The bill is designed as the backbone to a new regime which is expected to be more agile in its responses to changing technology, and it is also designed to align New Zealand’s standards with those overseas.
+The bill is designed as the backbone to a new regime which is expected to be more agile in its response to changing technology, and it is also designed to align New Zealand’s standards with those overseas.
 In doing so, it is hoped to ensure the safety of products used locally, while also ensuring New Zealand products are well received internationally.

 Legislation in Australia’s medical device industry

-In Australia, the industry is regulated under the Australian Code of Good Wholesaling Practice for Medicines, alongside the Therapeutic Goods Act and the Therapeutic Goods (Medical Devices).
+In Australia, the industry is regulated under the Australian Code of Good Wholesaling Practice for Medicines, alongside the Therapeutic Goods Act and the Therapeutic Goods Administration (Medical Devices).
 Any medical devices released for public use are overseen by the Australian Regulatory Guidelines for Medical Devices.

 Australia has delayed the overhaul of some medical device regulation as a result of the pandemic.
 This means the manufacturers of some devices, including implantable medical devices and inhalation devices, now have a longer timeframe in which to meet required standards.